 The source and amount of any expenditures that have such effect or purpose shall be publicly disclosed if the aggregate amount from that source in one year exceeds 100 times the current federal minimum hourly wage, or a lesser amount if so established by Congress or the states.

-Expenditures of material wealth, including those that have the effect or purpose of influencing elections or government action, shall not be construed as speech under the First Amendment.
+Expenditures of material goods or services, including those that have the effect or purpose of influencing elections or government action, shall not be construed as speech under the First Amendment.

 Section 3 [The rights of the people, strengthened and protected]

-The right of the people: to freely speak, publish and broadcast; to freedom of religious expression including freedom from imposed religion; to peaceably assemble; to petition for redress of grievances; to be secure from persistent surveillance without warrant issued for probable cause, and describing the person or place to be monitored during times other than war that has been declared by the Congress under Article I section 8 of the Constitution; and to keep and bear arms other than weapons of mass destruction; shall not be violated, and shall be upheld by the United States and by the several states.
+The inherent, inalienable rights of the people: including, but not limited to, the right to freely speak, publish and broadcast; to freedom of religious expression including freedom from imposed religion; to peaceably assemble; to petition for redress of grievances; to be secure from persistent surveillance without warrant issued for probable cause, and describing the person or place to be monitored during times other than war that has been declared by the Congress under Article I section 8 of the Constitution; and to keep and bear arms other than weapons of mass destruction; shall not be violated by any party, and shall be upheld by the United States and by the several states.

 Subject to reasonable legislation enacted by Congress or the states respecting age or competency, the right of a citizen to vote in public elections and to have that vote counted, shall not be infringed or abridged.